KemalRajasa/picoCTF-practice/beginner-guide/pw-crack-4/writeup.md

 store the hashed character in hash.txt

-identify hash type using : haash=identifier hash.txt
+identify hash type using : hash-identifier [hashed character]

 result is md5 hash